Contents

 Moreover, any sort of data or information related to your health is considered PHI.
 These can include test results, medical history, and personal information like your name or social security number.
 These personal identifiers must be kept confidential according to HIPAA Privacy Rules.

 There are 18 specific patient identifiers.
-They are
+Some of them include:

 - Names